R&H Logo

 It is illegal for your employer to treat you unfavorably based on your pregnancy or other conditions related to pregnancy.

 Despite the increasing trend of women working during their pregnancies, pregnancy discrimination still prevails in today’s workplace.
 Worse yet, research demonstrates that fewer than 1 percent of pregnancy discrimination incidents lead to formal complaints.
 Avoid becoming part of that statistic with the help of the R&H Employment Law Team.
-Call 303-688-0944 today to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 today to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.

 According to the U.S. Equal Employment Opportunity Commission, pregnancy discrimination involves treating an employee or job applicant unfavorably because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.